GodotSteam/GodotSteam/README.md

 You can download pre-compiled versions of this repo here: https://github.com/Gramps/GodotSteam/releases

 Version 1.1.0
-- Changed: updated pre-compiles for Linux and Windows to Steamworks SDK to 1.41
+- Changed: updated pre-compiles for Windows to Steamworks SDK to 1.42

 Quick How-To
 ----------